-Be a VIP Vermont Invasive Patroller!
+Become a Vermont Invasive Patroller!

-Early detection is vital to protecting Vermont’s waterbodies from harmful invasive plants and animals.
-Vermont Invasive Patrollers (VIPs) monitor local waterbodies for new introductions of invasive species while also learning about native aquatic plants and animals.
+Early detection is vital to protecting Vermont’s water bodies from harmful invasive plants and animals.
+With more than 800 lakes and ponds throughout the state, volunteers play a key role in our surveying efforts.
+Vermont Invasive Patrollers (VIPs) monitor water bodies for new introductions of invasive species and report their findings to the Department of Environmental Conservation (DEC).

 - The fundamentals of lake ecology

 - The difference between native, exotic, nuisance and invasive species

 - How invasive species are introduced and established

 - How to identify common aquatic plants and animals, both native and invasive (the latter will be emphasized)

 - How to conduct surveys for invasive species in their natural habitat